 - A copy of your documentation

 - All of the dates and times you’d be available for an appointment.
-Please include multiple options as our appointments book up quickly as we approach September.
+Please include multiple options as our appointments book-up quickly.
 Note that we do not book appointments between 12-1pm.

 - A phone number to reach you at for the appointment